BrianPugh/tamp/README.md

 | uzlib (C)                 | 2355       | 3963         | 6318                      |

 Heatshrink doesn't include a high level API; in an apples-to-apples comparison the Tamp library would be even smaller.

+## Acknowledgement

+* Thanks @BitsForPeople for the esp32-optimized compressor implementation.